Welcome to the new DHSS site! This is a soft-launch, so please email any issues you find to firstname.lastname@example.org.

 As seen in the graph above, the number of Delaware residents injured seriously enough to require hospitalization continues to rise in Delaware.
 Our trauma system is caring for more patients each year.
 More resources are needed to maintain the same level of optimal care for the rising number of injured in our state.

-As shown below, the mortality rate of the most seriously injured patients has dramatically decreased as our trauma system has matured.
+As shown below, the mortality rate of all injured patients has dramatically decreased as our trauma system has matured.
+Comparison is made to national data.

 Delaware’s Trauma System regulations are based on the guidelines of the American College of Surgeons’ Committee on Trauma (ACS COT).
 ACS review teams visit each Level 1, 2, and 3 trauma center and report to the Division of Public Health on the facility’s compliance with the trauma center standards before a hospital can be designated as a Delaware Trauma Center.
 Reviews must be successfully completed every three years in order for a hospital to retain its state trauma center designation status.
 Trauma system participating hospitals are reviewed every three years by an out-of-state physician consultant and Division of Public Health staff.